 With Band Steering enabled the AP's beacon frames do not advertise the wireless network.
 Client devices performing a passive scan will qualify the SSID as hidden.

-If the AP hears a probe request from the same wireless client on both 2.4GHz and 5GHz within a short period of time, the AP will only send a probe response advertising the wireless network in response to the 5GHz probe.
-This steers the client to the 5GHz band (see diagram below).
+If the AP hears a probe request from a wireless client on the 2.4GHz band while band steering is enabled, it only responds if it has not heard anything on the 5GHz band from that same client in the last 60 seconds.
+The AP promiscuously listens for all probe requests, association requests and re-association requests sent by all clients.
+If a 2.4GHz probe is received, the AP will not respond if it has heard any of the aforementioned frame types on the 5GHz band in the last 60 seconds.
+If it has seen any of them, the AP will only send a probe response advertising the wireless network in response to a 5GHz probe once it gets one.
+This steers the client to the 5GHz band (see Figure 1 below).
 If the AP hears probes from a wireless client on 2.4GHz only, it will respond with a probe request advertising the network.

 Figure 1.
 Band Steering illustrated.